Rebate bundle: Home renovations

 - number of tons

-- indication that a variable speed compressor has been installed (not required for air source heat pump – central system (Tier 1))
+- indication that a variable speed compressor has been installed (required for mini-split, multi-split and central, tier 2)

 - If you’re not the utility account holder (e.g. property is a rental), have the account holder complete the consent form.